k4k/docker-cookery/README.md

 ### Caveats

-  * It's currently not possible to run `build` from the recipe dir.
+  * It's currently not possible to run `build` from within a specific recipe dir.
     - I would like to fix this down the road

 ## TODO